 The course curriculum is presented as six academic areas - language acquisition, language and literature, individuals and societies, sciences, mathematics, and the arts - encompassing the following core disciplines: theory of knowledge (TOK), creativity, activity, service (CAS) and the extended essay (EE).
 The DP core aims to broaden students’ educational experience and challenge them to apply their knowledge and skills.

-Language Acquisition - The acquisition and use of language in a range of contexts and for different purposes, while promoting an understanding of other cultures
+Language Acquisition - The acquisition and use of language in a range of contexts and for different purposes, while promoting an understanding of other cultures.
+We offer German and Spanish.

-Language and Literature - Through studies in language and literature, the DP aims to develop a student’s lifelong interest in language and literature, and a love for the elegance and richness of human expression
+Language and Literature - Through studies in language and literature, the DP aims to develop a student’s lifelong interest in language and literature, and a love for the elegance and richness of human expression.
+We offer English and German Mothertongue Level.

 Mathematics - Courses enable students to develop knowledge of concepts and principles, logical and critical thinking, and refine their powers of abstraction.

-The Arts - Fosters critical, reflective and informed practice, helps students understand the dynamic nature of the arts, and express themselves with confidence
+The Arts - Fosters critical, reflective and informed practice, helps students understand the dynamic nature of the arts, and express themselves with confidence.
+We offer Visual Arts and Performing Arts.

 - DIS average total points